DEI.

 Make and test an embedded microcontroller system that you designed.
 Extra credit: make it with another process.

-For my individual work, I fabricated the custom ESP32-S3 board designed in Electronics Design Week — milling it on the CNC machine, assembling all components, and verifying the board functions correctly.
+For my individual work I fabricated the custom ESP32-S3 board I designed in Electronics Design Week.
+I milled it on the CNC machine, assembled all the components, and verified the board works correctly.

 Software & Hardware